 Please note this schedule will vary depending on the needs of your particular project.

 Volunteers are accommodated in one of two dormitory-style, volunteer apartments in central Naples.
 The bedrooms can accommodate 4 to 8 volunteers at one time, and you should expect to share a bedroom and bathrooms with volunteers of the same gender.
 Bathrooms are equipped with western style toilets and showers.
 Bedding is provided, however volunteers will need to bring their own towels.
 As the accommodation is a shared living space, all volunteers are expected to help keep their personal living space tidy.
-There are also staff who clean the accommodation weekly.
+There are also staff who clean the accommodation daily.